johanlantz/headsetpresenter/README.md

 HeadsetPresenter started out as an idea to control PowerPoint presentations using the buttons on Bluetooth headsets.

-The project proved quite challenging given the massive fragmentation of Bluetooth drivers.
-The solution finally supported the following stacks:
+The project proved quite challenging given the massive fragmentation of Bluetooth drivers and it finally supported the following stacks:
 * Microsoft Windows Bluetooth stack introduced in Vista
 * Bluesolei
 * Widcomm
 * Toshiba
 * and a custom solution adding a USB sniffer filter on the Bluetooth driver intercepting the ACL commands.

-Later releases supported controlling bascially any application and in the last release voice control was also added.
+Later releases supported controlling basically any application and in the last release voice control was also added.
 The application was very well received but I stopped updating it due to lack of time.

 In the reposition is also the code for a custom software based License Management system based on ATL/COM and C++ that I developed for the HeadsetPresenter project.